What are Executive Function Skills?

 - Working memory: This type of memory helps us remember and apply information to everyday activities, to put our memories to “work”.
 An example of working memory would be remembering the rules of a game while playing that game.

-- Inhibitory control: The ability to think about what to do before doing it, with control over our reaction.
-For example, inhibitory control is at work when we raise our hand and wait to be called on before giving an answer.
+- Self-control: The ability to think about what to do before doing it, with control over our reaction.
+For example, self-control is at work when we raise our hand and wait to be called on before giving an answer.

 - Mental flexibility: Our ability to switch efficiently between multiple subjects.
 This is a key skill set to participate in learning, play, and social environments that require problem solving, working with others, or trying new things.

 What do executive function skills help with?

 - Reading and applying what you learn

 - Getting to work or school on time